Chalo1996/alx-low_level_programming/0x0D-preprocessor/README.md

 This repository touches three areas: </br>

-preprocessor: What happens to a C code during this stag? </br>
+preprocessor: What happens to a C code during this stage? </br>
 Macros</br>
 File Guards